 - Through outright gifts of at least $100,000 to the School’s permanent endowment

 - Through a charitable bequest in one’s will

 - By making ASCSA a beneficiary of a distribution from a revocable or irrevocable trust

 - By naming ASCSA as a beneficiary of a life insurance policy

 - By naming ASCSA as a beneficiary of an IRA or other retirement fund

 - By entering into a charitable remainder trust for the benefit of ASCSA

 - By deeding—subject to the School’s prior approval —a house, farm, or vacation home to ASCSA, while continuing to live on the property as long as the donor wishes

 Several of these gift mechanisms provide not only estate tax benefits, but also possible charitable deductions for current income tax savings.
 Please be aware that some of the tax benefits of these gift vehicles may not be available to those filing taxes outside of the U.S.

-More information about the Edward Capps Society and other gift mechanisms may be obtained from Minna Lee at the Princeton Office: Tel: 609-683-0800.
+More information about the Edward Capps Society and other gift mechanisms may be obtained from the Development Office at 609-683-0800.